How to Figure Out Your Tax Bracket for 2020

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

-You don’t have to file taxes if you make less than $12,200, but you may actually end up getting a refund if you do file.
+You don’t have to file taxes if you make less than $12,200 annually, but in that case, you may end up getting a refund if you do file.

 |Tax Rate||Single||Married Filing Jointly||Married Filing Separate||Head of Household|